martydenis/odoo/README.md

 My design exercise is available at this address: https://martindenis.be/projects/odoo/

-Here are the steps to follow in order to display the page :
+Here are the steps to follow in order to display the page on your environment :
+1. Have node JS previously installed.
-1. Clone the project from my Github.
+2. Clone the project from my Github.
 The project should already be built and ready to preview.
-2. Open a terminal and type 'npm run preview'.
+3. Open a terminal and type 'npm run preview'.
 This will launch a private server and use the optimized assets.
-You need to have node JS previously installed.

 I also took a few notes that could be useful to you when reviewing the exercise :
 - I couldn't find the precise font you used in the mock-up, but this one is pretty close.